A bit of backstory when I first started developing React Native apps, I found there weren’t

 Full reference docs here, which details all the different parameters we

 can use.
-To use Gitlab CI within our projects is very straight forward, create a new file .gitlab-ci.yml
+To use Gitlab CI within our projects is very straight forward, create a new file .gitlab-ci.yml in our project

 root and then define our jobs (we will see this a bit later in the article).